Pakistan defers decision on drug price rise as pharma firms struggle | Headlines

 Pakistan defers decision on drug price rise as pharma firms struggle

-It was unclear when the matter would be discussed again, officials said.
 Since June, local and multinational companies, including Sanofi SA, have been lobbying the government to raise prices through industry lobby groups the Pharma Bureau and the Pakistan Pharmaceutical Manufacturer's Association (PPMA).
+Ayesha Tammy Haq, Executive Director of the Pharma Bureau, said some member companies have completely shut down, while others have cut output to offset production costs that have risen by 60% over the last six months.

 - Country: